fxnlabs/function-node/README.md

 ## Example API Calls

-To simplify testing the API, you can use the `send_gateway_request.py` script.
+To simplify testing the API, you can use the `send_request` command.
 This script automatically generates the required signature and sends the request.

 **Note:** The OpenAI endpoints can only be called by registered gateways, and the `/challenge` endpoint can only be called by the registered scheduler.